DilanBoskan/Golf-Simulator-Manager/README.md

 # Golf-Simulator-Manager
 A GUI designed to easily create sessions for customers using golf-simulators.

-- A green background indicates an available session.
+- A green background indicates an available station.
-- A yellow background indicates an active session.
+- A yellow background indicates a currently in-use station.
 - A red background indicates that the application is not in control of that station.

 On an active session the plug connected to the golf simulator is turned on, otherwise it is turned off.